NUWC Division Newport employee wins Naval Postgraduate School Award for Acquisition Excellence

-Zach Augustine, policy lead in the Naval Undersea Warfare Center Division Newport’s Contracts Department, recently received the Naval Postgraduate School (NPS) Cmdr.
+NEWPORT, R.I. — Zach Augustine, policy lead in the Naval Undersea Warfare Center (NUWC) Division Newport’s Contracts Department, recently received the Naval Postgraduate School (NPS) Cmdr.
 Philip A. Murphy-Sweet Memorial Award for Acquisition Excellence.

+Augustine, a resident of Bristol, Rhode Island graduated in June from NPS’s Graduate School of Defense Management with a master’s degree in contract management.
+He graduated with distinction and in the top 10% of his class with a 4.0 GPA.
+This award represents Augustine’s academic excellence and continually growing expertise and leadership within the Contracts Department.

+The award is named in remembrance of Cmdr.
+Philip A. Murphy-Sweet, a naval supply officer assigned to the Joint Contracting Command, who, in 2007, was killed in Iraq while supporting Operation Iraqi Freedom.
+The Murphy-Sweet Memorial Award is presented to a graduating U.S. Navy, Marine Corps or Department of the Navy civilian student with proven outstanding academic excellence through academic achievement, thesis research and leadership potential.
+It’s awarded to a single student in each graduating class.

 |Date Taken: